 Here is a worksheet to help students practice summarizing.
 Read four nonfiction paragraphs about trains, highlight or underline important information, and write a title for the passage related to its main idea.
 Then create a summary.

-This is the button to show <a href=the answers for Summarizing Worksheet 1.
+the answers for Summarizing Worksheet 1.
 Press this button and the preview of Summarizing Worksheet 1 will turn into the answer key." />

 My students loved reading these four nonfiction passages about ninjas.
 In this summarizing worksheet, students read the passages, summarize the content, and express the main idea of each passage.

-This is the button to show <a href=the answers for Summarizing Worksheet 2.
+the answers for Summarizing Worksheet 2.
 Press this button and the preview of Summarizing Worksheet 2 will turn into the answer key." />

 Here's another activity to give your students practice summarzing nonfiction texts.
 Students read a long passage about the lost colony of Roanoke, highlight or underline important information, and summarize each paragraph.

-This is the button to show <a href=the answers for Summarizing Worksheet 3.
+the answers for Summarizing Worksheet 3.
 Press this button and the preview of Summarizing Worksheet 3 will turn into the answer key." />

 Here is a PowerPoint slideshow with four practice passages.
 Read each passage twice as a class, and then give students time to create summaries.
 I have them work individually but you could do pairs or small groups too.
 Then share and discuss their summaries.